 - chronic rhinosinusitis

 - one or more severe exacerbations in the last 12 months

 - use of oral corticosteroids

-- noncompliance to asthma medication
+- poor adherence to asthma treatment

 Use of this content is subject to our disclaimer